Shaping Outcomes After Serious Slip and Fall Injuries

 - Parking lot hazards (poor drainage, unmarked elevation changes, broken curbs)

-If you’re unsure whether your situation qualifies as a legitimate slip-and-fall claim, a consultation can clarify the duty owed, the evidence needed, and whether a valid claim can be proven.
+If you’re unsure whether your situation qualifies as a legitimate slip-and-fall claim, we offer free consultations to clarify the duty owed, the evidence needed, and whether a valid claim can be proven.

 What Makes a Slip and Fall Case “Valid” in Philadelphia?